RemseyMailjard/hotelapplication/README.md

 # Hotel Application

-A beginner-friendly Java console application for learning object-oriented programming with a hotel management scenario.
+The Hotel Application is a beginner-friendly Java console project for practicing object-oriented programming in a realistic hotel management scenario.

+The project demonstrates how to structure a Java application using Maven and clean package organization.
+The code is separated into model classes, service classes, and user interface logic.
+This helps students understand how different parts of an application work together.
-The project uses a Maven structure and separates code into model, service, and user interface packages.
-It includes basic hotel concepts such as guests, rooms, reservations, employees, and room types.

-The goal of this project is to help students understand how to translate real-world objects into Java classes, properties, methods, and services.
+The application includes core hotel concepts such as guests, rooms, reservations, employees, and room types.
+Students learn how to translate these real-world concepts into Java classes with properties, constructors, methods, getters, and setters.

+Through the console menu, users can view room, guest, and employee information, confirm or cancel reservations, update contact details, update employee roles, and change room availability.

+This project is designed as a practical learning exercise for students who are starting with Java, classes, objects, encapsulation, services, and basic application structure.